keikai/doc/dev-ref/Disable_Functions.md

 Except sheet operations, you can also disable functions on the toolbar and the context menu.
-Take a look at
-<javadoc directory='zss'>io.keikai.ui.AuxAction</javadoc> for a
-complete list of functions you can disable.
+Take a look at `io.keikai.ui.AuxAction` for a complete list of functions you can disable.